esel-fliegen/esel3d/README.md

 # esel3d

-Esel3D is a dynamic and interactive 3D plotter made for use with Google Colab.
+Esel3D is an interactive playground to visualize math in three spatial dimensions.
-The redering uses BabylonJS game engine to produce vibrant visuals and provides intuitive controls.
+It is a 3D plotter for curves, surfaces, shapes and more.
+The redering uses BabylonJS game engine to produce vibrant visuals and provides intuitive controls right inside a Google Colab cell.